xTaeko/TaekosBlog/content/post/20210512_UnityShortCuts/index.md

 ## Expanding/collapse GameObjects

 While working on a project it will get a lot bigger every commit you make.
 As well as the depth of some GameObjects increase during the development.
 It can be really annoying to collapse and expand everything every time.
 So I will show you some tricks to save some time while doing so.

+The first shortcut is maybe the most useful and the most recent one I know.
+A friend told be about it while we always use it without intention which got really annoying.

+When you want to collapse or expand ALL objects in your scene or in a specific GameObject you can hold `ALT` while opening/closing it.
+It kinda tell all children to do the same action as the parent.
+To indicate it for you, the hand symbol in the tool selection will change to an eye instead of a hand.
+I will show you a quick example (at the right button are the keys I pressed at this time).

+{{< image src="./Collapse_Expand.gif" alt="Example Collapse and Expand while holding ALT Key" position="center" style="width: 500px;">}}